Watlington Hill and the Wormsley Estate – An Emblematic Chilterns Walk

 The Icknield Way is an ancient trackway in southern England that goes from Norfolk to Wiltshire.
 It follows the chalk escarpment that includes the Berkshire Downs and Chiltern Hills.
 It is thought by some to be one of the oldest traceable routes in Britain, however, this has been disputed, and the evidence for its being a prehistoric route has been questioned.
 The earliest mentions of the Icknield Way are in Anglo-Saxon charters from the year 903 onwards.
 The charters refer to several locations that span a distance of 40 miles from Wiltshire to Buckinghamshire.

 Continue along the Ridgeway between a set of concrete blocks, following the wide track for just over 750 metres until you reach another two sets of concrete blocks either side of a crossing lane.
 Here, turn right onto the lane (Station Road), which is part of the Oxfordshire Way.
-After 350m, you will reach a sign for The Pyrton Cat Hotel.
-After a further 100m turn left through a wooden gate into path PY16.
+After 350m, you pass through some white wood fencing.
+After a further 100m look out for a concealed path on your left, marked as path PY16.

-Follow this clearly marked path along the edge of Pyrton Wood and Shirburn Wood, firstly through woodland and then with open fields on your left and woodland on your right.
+Follow this clearly marked path along the edge of Pyrton Wood and Shirburn Wood, through woodland and grassland.
+At a fork, keep left on path SH3 with open fields on your left and woodland on your right.
 After 1.3 km, you will reach a gate at the bottom of an area of Access Land at Shirburn Hill.

 Shirburn Hill Chalk Grassland